qdraw/starsky/starsky/starskyTests/readme.md

 ## starsky/starskyTests docs

-Starksy has unittests for the C# application.
+To know that the application is working like expected, there are test create.
+Starksy has unit tests for the C# application.
-Those unittest does not require any configuration or external dependencies like a webservice.
+Those unit test does not require any configuration or external dependencies like a webservice.
-The main application has exiftool as external dependency, but you don't need this for the starskyTests.
+The main application has Exiftool as external dependency, but you don't need this for the starskyTests.

 Run the tests inside the `starsky/starskyTests` folder:
 ```sh